-The PIA is a programme that offers practical education and training for students who are interested in pursuing careers in the primary industries of New Zealand.
+The Primary ITO 'Primary Industry Academy' is a programme that offers practical education and training for students who are interested in pursuing careers in the primary industries of New Zealand, whilst they are studying at secondary schools.
 There is a wide array of skills that can be learnt from fencing, farm bikes, tractors to water supply and animal handling.
 There is no set structure and schools can personalise what criteria is offered in schools.
 Students go on field trips, work placements and compete in competitions as part of the course.
 Being a skill-based programme, the assessments are done with either an 'achieved' or 'not achieved' rating.